 You should buy FOOD FORMULATED FOR PUPPIES.
 Adult formulations are not recommended since they do not provide optimal nutrition required for a puppy.
-Advertisements tend to promote taste, color and shape rather than nutrition, so one should be careful that these ads do not negatively influence the eventual well being of their puppy.
+Advertisements tend to promote taste, color, and shape rather than nutrition, so it is important not be influenced by these ads.
 Generic dog foods should be avoided.
 Table or human food is not recommended for growing puppies.
 Although the puppy may show a preference for table food, unless you follow a properly-balanced recipe developed by a veterinary nutritionist, the puppy's long term health will be compromised.

-Purchase a NAME BRAND FOOD RECOMMENDED BY YOUR VETERINARIAN.
+Discuss diet choices with your veterinarian.
 The diet should contain optimal levels of the omega-3 fatty acid, DHA (docosahexaenoic acid), a nutrient that is important for the development of the puppies' brains and eyes.
 It is generally a good idea to avoid generic brands of food.
-We recommend that you only buy food that has the AAFCO (American Association of Feed Control Officials) certification.
-Usually, you can find this information very easily on the food label.
+It is recommended that only food with the AAFCO (American Association of Feed Control Officials) certification is purchased.
+Usually, this information is very easily seen on the food label.
 AAFCO is an organization that oversees the entire pet food industry.
-It does not endorse any particular food, but it will tell you if the food has met the minimum requirements for nutrition, which are set by the industry.
-Most of the commercial pet foods will have the AAFCO label.
-In Canada, look for foods approved by the Canadian Veterinary Medical Association (CVMA) or premium brands of food that are labeled as having undergone feeding trials.
+It does not endorse any particular food, but it indicates if the food has met the minimum requirements for nutrition, which are set by the industry.
+Most of the commercial pet foods have the AAFCO label.
+An ideal diet will have completed feeding trials prior to marketing their food (see handout “Feeding Growing Puppies” for more information).

 When should my puppies receive vaccinations?